![]() |

 Determined to get her kingdom back with well-planned secrete war preparations, in 1780 Rani Velu Nachiyar raided the British settlements in a lightning speed with her well trained troops and overwhelmed the British army which faced defeat.
 With help from Hyder Ali, the arch enemy of Nawab Wallajah and her specially trained women army headed by Kuyili (a human bomb) after years of toil and planned preparations, she got her kingdom back.
 An interesting fact about Velu Nachiyar's war preparation was she was the first woman in history to have employed a human bomb that gave hell to the English troops.

-Rani Velu Nachiyar defeated the English in 1780 and took back her home, avenging the unjust death of her husband and her loyal soldiers Udaiyal and Kuyili.
-Her reign as the ruler of Sivaganga lasted for roughly 10 years before handing over the responsibility to her daughter Vellachi
+Rani Nachiyar defeated the English in 1780 and took back her home, avenging the unjust death of her husband and her loyal soldiers Udaiyal and Kuyili.
+Her reign as the ruler of Sivaganga lasted for roughly 10 years before handing over the responsibility to her daughter Vellachi.

-Rani velu Nachiyar is symbol of armed resistance, wisdom and courage to foreign rulers and is a legend in Tamil Nadu, in particular, south Tamil Nadu.
+Rani velu Nachiyar, symbol of wisdom and courage, and nightmare to foreign rulers is a legend in Tamil Nadu, in particular, south Tamil Nadu.
 A commemorative postage stamp on 31 December 2008 was released by the Indian government in her honor.